 By customizing the survey in this manner, you can gather more relevant and actionable information about the psychosocial hazards that your employees experience.
 This approach enables you to address these concerns more effectively and implement targeted interventions to improve the well-being of your workforce.
 It is important to note that while customization is best practice, maintaining a consistent measurement approach over time is also necessary to track changes.
 This ensures valid comparisons and benchmarking within your organization.

-Full Survey or Subset
+Full survey or subset

 You may consider running a dedicated psychosocial health survey to support your approach towards managing psychosocial risks.
 When you ask the same questions over time, you can track changes and monitor the effectiveness of your implemented controls.